cuongnguyen91/Pyramid/README.md

 # Pyramid
-code print Pyramid with "|" and "_".
+code print Pyramid with "*".